Actipro/WPF-Controls/Documentation/topics/grids/propertygrid-features/expandability.md

 ## Category Auto-Expansion

 Categories auto-expand by default, revealing the properties within them.
-The [AreCategoriesAutoExpanded](xref:ActiproSoftware.Windows.Controls.Grids.PropertyGrid.AreCategoriesAutoExpanded) property can be set to `false` to not auto-expand categories.
+The [AreCategoriesAutoExpanded](xref:@ActiproUIRoot.Controls.Grids.PropertyGrid.AreCategoriesAutoExpanded) property can be set to `false` to not auto-expand categories.

 ## Property Auto-Expansion

 Expandable properties don't auto-expand by default.
-The [ArePropertiesAutoExpanded](xref:ActiproSoftware.Windows.Controls.Grids.PropertyGrid.ArePropertiesAutoExpanded) property can be set to `true` to auto-expand all expandable properties.
+The [ArePropertiesAutoExpanded](xref:@ActiproUIRoot.Controls.Grids.PropertyGrid.ArePropertiesAutoExpanded) property can be set to `true` to auto-expand all expandable properties.

 ## Selectively Expanding Categories or Properties

 Data factories generate the data models (categories, properties, etc.) that the property grid consumes when building its user interface.
-The [IDataModel](xref:ActiproSoftware.Windows.Controls.Grids.PropertyData.IDataModel).[IsExpanded](xref:ActiproSoftware.Windows.Controls.Grids.PropertyData.IDataModel.IsExpanded) property determines if a data model is expanded.
-It defaults to false, but as mentioned above, the [AreCategoriesAutoExpanded](xref:ActiproSoftware.Windows.Controls.Grids.PropertyGrid.AreCategoriesAutoExpanded) and [ArePropertiesAutoExpanded](xref:ActiproSoftware.Windows.Controls.Grids.PropertyGrid.ArePropertiesAutoExpanded) properties can alter the defaults for categories and properties respectively.
+The [IDataModel](xref:@ActiproUIRoot.Controls.Grids.PropertyData.IDataModel).[IsExpanded](xref:@ActiproUIRoot.Controls.Grids.PropertyData.IDataModel.IsExpanded) property determines if a data model is expanded.
+It defaults to false, but as mentioned above, the [AreCategoriesAutoExpanded](xref:@ActiproUIRoot.Controls.Grids.PropertyGrid.AreCategoriesAutoExpanded) and [ArePropertiesAutoExpanded](xref:@ActiproUIRoot.Controls.Grids.PropertyGrid.ArePropertiesAutoExpanded) properties can alter the defaults for categories and properties respectively.

 There may be certain scenarios where you wish to only expand certain categories or properties.
-In these cases, set [AreCategoriesAutoExpanded](xref:ActiproSoftware.Windows.Controls.Grids.PropertyGrid.AreCategoriesAutoExpanded) or and [ArePropertiesAutoExpanded](xref:ActiproSoftware.Windows.Controls.Grids.PropertyGrid.ArePropertiesAutoExpanded) (whichever is appropriate) to `false` and then make a [custom data factory](data-models.md).
+In these cases, set [AreCategoriesAutoExpanded](xref:@ActiproUIRoot.Controls.Grids.PropertyGrid.AreCategoriesAutoExpanded) or and [ArePropertiesAutoExpanded](xref:@ActiproUIRoot.Controls.Grids.PropertyGrid.ArePropertiesAutoExpanded) (whichever is appropriate) to `false` and then make a [custom data factory](data-models.md).

+@if (winrt) {

+In the @@PlatformName platform, the custom data factory should inherit [TypeReflectionFactory](xref:@ActiproUIRoot.Controls.Grids.PropertyData.TypeReflectionFactory).
+Override the [CreatePropertyModel](xref:@ActiproUIRoot.Controls.Grids.PropertyData.TypeReflectionFactory.CreatePropertyModel) or [CreateCollectionPropertyModel](xref:@ActiproUIRoot.Controls.Grids.PropertyData.TypeReflectionFactory.CreateCollectionPropertyModel) methods as appropriate and call their base methods.
+If the [IPropertyModel](xref:@ActiproUIRoot.Controls.Grids.PropertyData.IPropertyModel) result is for a property that should be expanded, set its [IsExpanded](xref:@ActiproUIRoot.Controls.Grids.PropertyData.IDataModel.IsExpanded) property to `true`.

+}

+@if (wpf) {

-In the WPF platform, the custom data factory should inherit [TypeDescriptorFactory](xref:ActiproSoftware.Windows.Controls.Grids.PropertyData.TypeDescriptorFactory).
-Override the [CreatePropertyModel](xref:ActiproSoftware.Windows.Controls.Grids.PropertyData.TypeDescriptorFactory.CreatePropertyModel*) or [CreateCollectionPropertyModel](xref:ActiproSoftware.Windows.Controls.Grids.PropertyData.TypeDescriptorFactory.CreateCollectionPropertyModel*) methods as appropriate and call their base methods.
-If the [IPropertyModel](xref:ActiproSoftware.Windows.Controls.Grids.PropertyData.IPropertyModel) result is for a property that should be expanded, set its [IsExpanded](xref:ActiproSoftware.Windows.Controls.Grids.PropertyData.IDataModel.IsExpanded) property to `true`.
+In the @@PlatformName platform, the custom data factory should inherit [TypeDescriptorFactory](xref:@ActiproUIRoot.Controls.Grids.PropertyData.TypeDescriptorFactory).
+Override the [CreatePropertyModel](xref:@ActiproUIRoot.Controls.Grids.PropertyData.TypeDescriptorFactory.CreatePropertyModel*) or [CreateCollectionPropertyModel](xref:@ActiproUIRoot.Controls.Grids.PropertyData.TypeDescriptorFactory.CreateCollectionPropertyModel*) methods as appropriate and call their base methods.
+If the [IPropertyModel](xref:@ActiproUIRoot.Controls.Grids.PropertyData.IPropertyModel) result is for a property that should be expanded, set its [IsExpanded](xref:@ActiproUIRoot.Controls.Grids.PropertyData.IDataModel.IsExpanded) property to `true`.

+}

-Note that you could alternatively add this logic in a more generalized [GetDataModels](xref:ActiproSoftware.Windows.Controls.Grids.PropertyData.DataFactoryBase.GetDataModels*) method override.
-In that case, call the base method and iterate through the [IPropertyModel](xref:ActiproSoftware.Windows.Controls.Grids.PropertyData.IPropertyModel) results.
-Look for properties that should be expanded and set their [IsExpanded](xref:ActiproSoftware.Windows.Controls.Grids.PropertyData.IDataModel.IsExpanded) properties to `true`.
+Note that you could alternatively add this logic in a more generalized [GetDataModels](xref:@ActiproUIRoot.Controls.Grids.PropertyData.DataFactoryBase.GetDataModels*) method override.
+In that case, call the base method and iterate through the [IPropertyModel](xref:@ActiproUIRoot.Controls.Grids.PropertyData.IPropertyModel) results.
+Look for properties that should be expanded and set their [IsExpanded](xref:@ActiproUIRoot.Controls.Grids.PropertyData.IDataModel.IsExpanded) properties to `true`.